jfisher52/StyleRemix/README.md

 <img src="fig1_wide.png" width="80%">
 </p>

-In this paper we demonstrate the effectiveness of StyleRemix on four obfuscation datasets comprised of presidential speeches (SPEECHES), fiction writing (NOVELS), academic articles (SCHOLAR) and diary-style writings (BLOG).
-When applied in combination with a LLAMA-3 7B model, StyleRemix outperforms state-of-the-art authorship baselines and much larger LLMs on an array of domains on both automatic and human evaluation.
+We use StyleRemix for obfuscation on four datasets: presidential speeches, fiction writing, academic articles, and diary-style writings.
+StyleRemix outperforms state-of-the-art authorship baselines and much larger LLMs on an array of domains on both automatic and human evaluation.

-In this repo, we provide code which implements StyleRemix on a LLAMA-3 8B model for these four datasets.
+In this repo, we provide code which implements StyleRemix on a Llama-3 8B model for these four datasets.

 ## Using this Repository
 All code is meant to be run in Python.